 If you recently installed new software on your computer, try uninstalling it.
 Go to Start > type Control Panel > select the program(s) recently added > click Uninstall.

 As discussed before corrupted, incompatible or outdated device drivers cause most of the blue screen errors.
 And may the memory management BSOD error is one of them.
 We first recommend to update/Reinstall Device drivers (especially the display driver, Network adapter and Audio driver) to make sure outdated/incompatible device drivers not causing the issue.
 Here is how to update or Reinstall Device drivers on windows 10.

 - Press Windows + R, type devmgmt.msc and ok to open Device Manager.

 - This will display all installed driver list look for any driver with a yellow triangle mark (if you found any simply reinstall the driver).

 - And especially update the most important drivers (display driver, Network adapter, and Audio driver ).

-- To do this expand display adapter right click on installed display driver, select update driver.
+- To do this expand the display adapter right-click on the installed display driver, select update driver.

-Or To reinstall the driver first visit device manufacturer and download the latest available driver.
-Then again open device manager, Expand display driver here right click on installed display driver and select uninstall.
-After that Restart windows and on next start run/install the driver setup.exe which you downloaded from the manufacturer website.
+Or To reinstall the driver first visit the device manufacturer and download the latest available driver.
+Then again open device manager, Expand display driver here right-click on installed display driver and select uninstall.
+After that Restart windows and on the next start run/install the driver setup.exe which you downloaded from the manufacturer’s website.
 Do the same process for other drivers (Network adapter, Audio driver etc) to update and reinstall the driver.
 After complete, the process Restart windows and check started normally.

 Run SFC and DISM Comment

 Windows have an SFC utility specially designed to scan and detect various problems caused by corrupted, missing system files.
 While running this tool if found any system file corruption the SFC utility restore and fix them for you.
-So We recommend to Run the System file checker utility to make sure corrupted, missing system files not causing this memory management blue screen error.
+So We recommend to run the System file checker utility to make sure corrupted, missing system files not cause this memory management blue screen error.